mdp/rotp/README.md

 - `ROTP::Base32.random_base32` is now `ROTP::Base32.random` and the argument
-  has changed from secret string length to byte length to allow for more precision
+  has changed from secret string length to byte length to allow for more precision.
+There is an alias to allow for `random_base32` for the time being.
-- Cleaned up the Base32 implementation to better match Google Authenticator's version
+- Cleaned up the Base32 implementation to match Google Authenticator's version.

 ### Breaking changes in >= 4.0